OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-In 1903 the confectioner Antoine Rumpelmayer founded Angelina, which he named after his daughter-in-law.
-For over a century this Paris tearoom has built a reputation as a place of sophistication and indulgence, selling its products exclusively in Paris.
-As soon as it opened, Angelina became the place to be among the Parisian aristocracy.
-Proust and Coco Chanel rubbed shoulders with the biggest names in fashion in Angelina’s salons, so who knows who you’ll bump into when you’re buying your chocolate.
+In 1903, the confectioner Antoine Rumpelmayer founded Angelina, which he named after his daughter-in-law.
+For more than a century, this Paris tearoom has built a reputation as a place of sophistication and indulgence, selling its products exclusively in Paris.
+As soon as it opened, Angelina became the place to be among the Parisian elite.
+Marcel Proust and Coco Chanel rubbed shoulders with the biggest names in fashion in Angelina’s salons, so who knows who you’ll bump into when you’re buying your chocolate here.

-Jean-Vincent Bully has been known for his talents as a distiller, perfumer, and cosmetician on Rue Saint-Honoré in Paris since 1803, often using exotic flowers.
-These perfumes inspired Balzac in 1837 when depicting scenes of Parisian life in La Comédie Humaine.
-Nowadays, this famous beauty shop continues its travels in the spirit of conquest and innovation.
-Imagined in Paris, formulated in a French laboratory, and fed on the advances of contemporary cosmetics while being faithful to ancient recipes, Buly offers care using the virtues of natural ingredients.
+Jean-Vincent Bully has been known for his talents as a distiller, perfumer and cosmetician on Rue Saint-Honoré in Paris since 1803, often using exotic flowers.
+These perfumes inspired French writer Honoré de Balzac in 1837 when depicting scenes of Parisian life in La Comédie Humaine.
+Nowadays, this celebrated beauty shop continues its travels in the spirit of conquest and innovation.
+Imagined in Paris, formulated in a French laboratory and fed on the advances of contemporary cosmetics while being faithful to ancient recipes, Buly offers care using the virtues of natural ingredients.

-The Bouquinistes of Paris are booksellers of antiquarian books who ply their trade along large sections of the banks of the Seine.
-They span from the right bank of the Pont Marie to the Quai du Louvre, and on the left bank from the Quai de la Tournelle to Quai Voltaire, selling a fascinating selection of secondhand literary wonders.
-There’s a certain magic to shopping for books along the Seine, being described as “the only river in the world that runs between two bookshelves.”
+The Bouquinistes of Paris are booksellers of antiquarian books (bouquins) who ply their trade along large sections of the banks of the Seine.
+They span from the Right Bank at Pont Marie to the Quai du Louvre, and on the Left Bank from the Quai de la Tournelle to Quai Voltaire, selling a fascinating selection of secondhand literary wonders.
+There’s a certain magic to shopping for books along the Seine, which is often described as “the only river in the world that runs between two bookshelves.”

-Sold in Paris’s trendy 11th arrondissement of Paris but hand-crafted in Provence, the Tioniade of Papi Jean offers a unique blend of olives, tomatoes, and garlic to complement the tuna; it is perfect on a crispy baguette.
-With no preservatives, no coloring, and no artificial flavors, this jar of wonder is crammed full of artisanal goodness.
+Sold in Paris’s trendy 11th arrondissement of Paris at Les Niçois but hand-crafted in Provence, the Thoïoniade of Papi Jeannot offers a unique blend of olives, tomatoes and garlic to complement the tuna; it is perfect on a crispy baguette.
+With no preservatives, no colouring and no artificial flavours, this jar of wonder is crammed full of artisanal goodness.

-Studio des Parums in Paris offers the unique chance to discover the magic world of perfume making by crafting your own fragrance.
+Studio des Parfums in Paris offers the unique chance to discover the magic world of perfume-making by crafting your own fragrance.
 With 150 scented bases of exceptional quality, carefully selected from the world of custom cologne, you can create an authentic fragrance in the tradition of French luxury perfume.
-The craft has been honed over ten years in the heart of the fashion district of Paris, le Marais.
+The craft has been honed over 10 years in the heart of the fashion district of Paris, the Marais.